cisco-ie/IOSXE_ZTP/README.md

 Pushes the entire golden config or a partial config.

-Notifies user of success/failure on both CLI prompt/logs.
+Notifies user of success/failure on both CLI prompt and logs.

 ## Usage